rdkmaster/j-lunker/README.md

 - `option[show]`: the key word `option` is the type of the property, and `show` is the option key, the value `index.html,preview` tells j-lunker to open `index.html` file and the evaluating box when the page is loaded.
 - `entries[asset/styles.css][content]`: `entries` is a type, and `asset/styles.css` defines a file, located at `asset` dir and the name is `styles.css`.
 The value of this property is the content of the file, uri encoding is needed.
 - `title`: this property defines the title of the evaluated page.

+Go and check the live demos of Jigsaw: <http://rdk.zte.com.cn/j-lunker>

 ## How to deploy